-- Most unique Airbnb in Cork: Urban Tranquilatree is a treehouse in Cork.
-This is perfect for people who want to stay in a unique Airbnb while still enjoying the perks of being near the city.
+- Best holiday rental in Cork: This Victorian townhouse is perfect for people who want to stay in a unique Airbnb while still enjoying the perks of being near the city.
 See prices here.

 You may also be interested in: